kaichaosun/blog/content/post/understand-monad.md

 1. Give the same input argument to the function, it should always return same output.
 2. The function should only depends on the return value to change the whole "world", which means no side effects.
 The side effects can be an exception, mutate an object, IO operation, etc.
-3. For concurrent program, the function should not take mutable objects as argument.

 A short summary is: